Digital-Alchemy-TS/documentation/docs/core/configuration.md

 The configuration system uses a set of priorities to determine the value of a given configuration variable.
 With some application flows, the value may differ depending on when you check.
 Values are loaded in the following order, which are the default intended ways to interact with the system:

 1. Hard-coded default in the library/application.
-2. Values provided to the bootstrap function (#Lifecycle/Bootstrap).
+2. Values provided to the bootstrap function.
-3. User data (determined after [onPreInit](/docs/core/lifecycle/onPreInit), and before [onPostConfig](/docs/core/lifecycle/onPostConfig)):
+3. User data (determined after `onPreInit`, and before `onPostConfig`):
     1. Files
     2. Environment variables
     3. Command line switches

-> Note: Some code may manually set values during construction or [onPreInit](/docs/core/lifecycle/onPreInit).

 ### 📂 File Based